theshivam-dev/nodejs/CJS vs ES6.md

   - You can use `await` directly at the top level of a module without wrapping it inside an `async` function
 - In ES6 Modules, you can use **named exports** to export **multiple values separately**
   - This is because `import` works differently—it allows multiple imports
+- **Strict mode is enabled by default**
+- In ES6, `import.meta.filename` and `import.meta.dirname` can be used to get the current file and directory path

 ---